ahanson/ansible-provisioning/README.md

 * Maybe it replaces the [FreeGeek Chicago](https://freegeekchicago.org/) [install script](https://github.com/freegeekchicago/fgc-installscript)?

 ## Questions:
 * How many different versions of Linux Mint should I test this on?
+Right now, I'm testing this on Linux Mint 19.3 XFCE.
 * Should I test it on older versions of (x/k)Ubuntu?
 Older stuff sometimes comes in the door at Freegeek for support.
 * Do we need the pepperflash player anymore, now that Flash has been retired?